microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 ```

 This object will encode each matrix shape and element type as used by the DXIL
-operations in the `linAlgMatrixMulOp` and `linAlgMatVecMulAdd` opcode classes.
+operations in the `linAlgMatrixMultiply`, `linAlgMatrixMultiplyAccumulate` and
+`linAlgMatVecMulAdd` opcode classes.

 The Scope field will encode one of the values defined in the [`DXILMatrixScope`
 enumeration](#dxil-enumerations).